Facilities, resources and services

 The 290-acre Cofrin Memorial Arboretum encircling the campus is a terrific resource for field trips, class projects and individual research.
 The arboretum has mature upland forests, restored prairie, old fields, ponds and wetlands, a stream, an extensive limestone outcrop of the Niagara Escarpment, and more than one half mile of bay shoreline.
 The University owns off-campus natural areas including sites on Lake Michigan, rare wetlands along the lower bay, and an upland tract in the interior of the Door County peninsula.
 A permanent endowment provides annual funding for student research at these sites.

 The Cofrin Center for Biodiversity promotes education, research and community services that help conserve plants and animals native to the western Great Lakes region.
 The center incorporates resources such as the arboretum, herbarium and Richter Collection, along with the University greenhouse and the archives of the Wisconsin Center for Ornithology.
 The Center provides resources for a variety of hands-on learning experiences as well as opportunities for student employment.

-Student have open access to General Computer Access labs that are equipped with more than 250 state-of-the-art Gateway and Macintosh computers, printers, scanners, and video and audio editing equipment.
+Student have open access to General Computer Access labs that are equipped with more than 250 PC and Macintosh computers, printers, scanners, and video and audio editing equipment.
 In addition, there are over 300 computers in resource and teaching labs that serve specific instructional programs.
 Student consultants are available to assist with questions and problems.
 Students may also enroll in free, noncredit workshops offered by the University on how to use various computer tools.